dc25/davecompton.net/_posts/2022-04-10-rust---gkt4-on-windows--getting-started.markdown

 ```
 rustup show
 ```
-... again to see that your target has changed.
+... again to see that the current target has changed.

 # Install MSYS2
 Use the [provided installer](https://www.msys2.org/)